Feed and ink are tuned inextricably (me)

-However, there are many parameters, which impact on and make life of a feed very difficult.
+However, there are many parameters, which impact on and make the life of a feed very difficult.

 1.)
-Supply ink and adjust flow to varying amounts effected by writing speed (stop and start) and style and the hygroscopy (blotting strength) of the paper.
+Supply ink and adjust the flow effected by writing speed (stop and start) and style and the hygroscopy (blotting strength) of the paper.

 2.)
 Compensate the various characteristics of the ink (different colour and manufacturer, see my writing on ink)

 3.)
 Compensate the effects of varying temperature, air pressure, gravity

 4.)
 Initial supply of ink when the feed is dry

 5.)
 Transporting ink through a dried and/or blocked feed

 Are you slightly more impressed?
 These independent parameters may compensate or amplify each other in their effect on the constancy of ink flow.
 All this is done by a static control system, meaning, there is no mini computer inside, which registers these variations and adjusts the flow through altering the orifice of a valve.

 The static control system is developed and set by the manufacturer, that’s it.
 For the rest of its natural life, the feed has to cope with changing conditions.

 It is self‑regulating, meaning, there are no knobs and buttons for the user to control it (could be a good idea) or inbuilt control mechanisms, which vary the flow rate of ink in response to a change of conditions.